blender/blender/doc/python_api/rst/info_gotcha.rst

 Transform, Painting, Fly-Mode and File-Select are example of a modal operators.

-Writing modal operators takes more effort then a simple ``for`` loop that happens to redraw but is more flexible and integrates better with Blenders design.
+Writing modal operators takes more effort than a simple ``for`` loop that happens to redraw but is more flexible and integrates better with Blenders design.

 **Ok, Ok!
 I still want to draw from python**